SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 - Leaflet Providers Preview: [leaflet-extras.github.io/leaflet-providers/preview/](https://leaflet-extras.github.io/leaflet-providers/preview/)
 - Map Icons: [mapicons.mapsmarker.com](https://mapicons.mapsmarker.com/)
 - Material UI: [mui.com](https://mui.com/)

+## Displaying Listings on the Map
+The Listings component iterates through the `myListings` data set to display property markers on the map.
+It dynamically assigns an icon based on the property type (House, Apartment, or Office) and configures each marker with a popup that shows listing details such as title, a preview image, and a short description.

 ## Marker Position State
 In the Listings component, the marker's position is stored in state using two variables: `latitude` and `longitude`.
 These values are updated via the "GO EAST" and "GO CENTER" buttons, which reposition the marker on the map.